 1. Editor's Choice

-With 90,000 lumens, 5500k MH spectrums, and 2100k HPS spectrums this grow light gives you optimal intensity and wavelengths to grow 6 plants from seed to harvest.
-To that, its dimmable ballast can reduce intensity by up to 50% while plants are young and increase peak intensity by 10% toward harvest for a truly tailored experience.
+Witha peak output of 130,000 lumens, 5500k MH spectrums, and 2100k HPS spectrums this grow light gives you optimal intensity and wavelengths to grow over 6 plants from seed to harvest.
+However, its dimmable ballast can reduce intensity by up to 50% while plants are young, then increase up to 110% intensity toward harvest for a truly tailored grow room experience.

-And with multiple focal points, a domed design, and air cooled capabilities, this grow light maximizes intensity onto 16sqft. canopies while reducing heat.
+And with multiple focal points, a domed hood design, and air cooled capabilities, this grow light maximizes intensity onto 16sqft. canopies while reducing heat output.

 ✔ Control light intensity from 50%-110%